sammi/bazel-to-msbuild/CONTRIBUTING.md

 ```

 # Release process
-1. When code pushed to release branch, it auto deploy maven packages and publish b2m.zip files to a new prerelease;
+1. When code pushed to release branch, it auto deploy maven packages, zip and upload b2m.zipfiles to a new prerelease;
-2. Manually check content, and do a real release;
+2. Manually check content, update release release nots, uncheck prerelease, then do a real release;
-3. Manually create a PR to merge code from release back to main;
+3. Manually create a PR to merge code from release back to main, merge code back to main;